Advertisement

 Product descriptionTechnical dataDocumentation

-All floor drains and floor inspection chambers are made of stainless steel as standard: AISI 304, EN 1.4301 and AISI 316L, EN 1.4404.
-The type of horizontal or vertical drain depends on the amount of liquid (medium) to be drained and on the design parameters (e.g. ceiling thickness).
+All floor drains and floor inspection hatches are manufactured as standard from stainless steel: AISI 304, EN 1.4301 and AISI 316L, EN 1.4404.
+The type of drain (horizontal or vertical) depends on the volume of liquid (medium) to be drained and on structural parameters (e.g. floor thickness).

-The drains are made of sheet metal with a thickness adapted to the type of drain.
-All elements are welded in argon shielding, then etched and passivated, which ensures high-quality welds.
+The flanges are made from sheet metal of a thickness appropriate to the specific type of flange.
+All components are welded in an argon atmosphere and then pickled and passivated, ensuring high-quality welds.

 ADVANTAGES OF STAINLESS STEEL DRAINS

-• choice of grating depending on application and load class,
+• choice of grating depending on the application and load class,

 • easy installation,

-• thanks to the appropriate siphon design, each drain also serves as an inspection point for the sewage system,
+• thanks to the siphon’s design, each drain also serves as an access point to the sewer system,

 • simple design,